sardana-org/sardana-followup/20190603-DESY/AGENDA.md

 * Spock in Qt widget (Tim Schoof) (~10 min)

 * Taurus Best Practices (Carlos F.) (~15 min)
-  * How to choose the Qt binding (qt4, qt5, pyside)
-  * Helpers and Validators?

 * Brainstorming about the project roadmap (~1 h)
   * Python 3